bootphon/ABX-accent/README.rst

   including six Females and six Males using for ABx and 2minutes from each speaker for adapt.
   All the data from the other speakers is included into the train set.
-  Speakers from the dev and test sets are disjoints from those of the training set. scripts used on section <https://github.com/bootphon/AESRC/splits>.
+  Speakers from the dev and test sets are disjoints from those of the training set. scripts used on the `section<https://github.com/bootphon/AESRC/splits>`.
-  List of speakers and filenames, on <https://github.com/bootphon/AESRC/splits>.
+  `List of speakers and filenames<https://github.com/bootphon/AESRC/splits>`.

    Once we split the dataset to test,dev and train, we